IsaacLK/IsaacLK/README.md

 <div align="center" line-spacing="0">

 # ***```> 👋 Hello! ```***
 Welcome to my GitHub profile!
 I am Isaac, and I love to code.
-I can code fullstack (front-end and back-end), and primarily code in Python or Javscript.
+I can code fullstack (front-end and back-end), and primarily code in Python or Javascript.

 ## ```> 🧐 What I'm working on: ```
   <p>- YTDLD</p>